echo-devnull/alpine-base/README.md

 # alpine-base

 Very simply put: Copy of a apline image.
-There's almost nothing in this image except for the [S6 init system](https://blog.tutum.co/2014/12/02/docker-and-s6-my-new-favorite-process-supervisor/).
+There's almost nothing in this image except for the dumb-init script.

 I use this git repo as both template code for other more involved images and for creating my alpine base image